Frequently Asked Questions

 MISC. – All other expenses including registration room rental

-REFEREE & EMT – Payment to referees and EMT per all home games
+REFEREE & EMT – Payment to referees and EMT for all home games

 SCHOLARSHIPS – Given to participants who are in financial need

-TROPHIES – Given to each participant at end of season
+TROPHIES – Given to each non-competitive division participant at end of season

 PHOTOS – Each participant receives a standard photo package